ids/cluster-builder-control/README.md

 ### Build Local VM and OVA Template Instructions

-    $ packer build desktop.json
+    $ packer build cluster-builder-control.json

 or

-		C:\> packer build desktop.json
+		C:\> packer build cluster-builder-control.json

 ### Direct Remote ESXi Deployment Instructions
 _CBD_ can deploy directly to ESXi.
-This can be handy if you are running a Windows desktop and want to centralize management of your clusters within the ESXi environment.
+This can be handy if you are running a Windows workstation and/or want to centralize management of your clusters within the ESXi environment.

 1. First you must ensure all your ESXi servers have their **/etc/ssh/keysroot** _authorized_keys_ set for passwordless access.
 2. Prep the ESXi servers using the ansible script **ansible/esxi-packer.yml**.
 If you don't have ansible to do this, review the steps and execute them manually on the ESXi server(s).
 The service.xml file is copied for the VNC service definition, which can alternately be included manually.
-3. Create or update the **remote-options.json** file for packer that specifies the following:
+3. Create or update the **cluster-builder-control-remote-options.json** file for packer that specifies the following:

 Eg.